JoyeBright/JoyeBright.github.io/_pages/home.md

 ---
 {% include base_path %}

 Hi there!
 I'm Javad Pourmostafa /'dʒævɒd puːr'moʊs'tae'fɑː/!
-I go by joeybright or joyebright, wherever I can get the username.
-I've published under the name 'Javad Pourmostafa Roshan Sharami.'
-Roshan Sharami is a suffix on my last name.
+I use the usernames 'joeybright' or 'joyebright' whenever available.
+I have published under the name 'Javad Pourmostafa Roshan Sharami,' where 'Roshan Sharami' is a suffix added to my last name.

-I'm a [Ph.D. candidate & lecturer](https://www.tilburguniversity.edu/staff/j-pourmostafa){:target="new"} at the [Department of Cognitive Science and Artificial Intelligence (CSAI)](https://csai.nl){:target="new"} of [Tilburg University](https://www.tilburguniversity.edu/){:target="new"}.
+I'm a [Ph.D. candidate and lecturer](https://www.tilburguniversity.edu/staff/j-pourmostafa){:target="new"} at the [Department of Cognitive Science and Artificial Intelligence (CSAI)](https://csai.nl){:target="new"} at [Tilburg University](https://www.tilburguniversity.edu/){:target="new"}.
 My Ph.D. project focuses on domain-specific machine translation and quality estimation systems.
-I work with [Dr. Dimitar Shterionov](https://ilk.uvt.nl/~shterion/){:target="new"} and [prof.dr.ir.
+I work with [Dr. Dimitar Shterionov](https://ilk.uvt.nl/~shterion/){:target="new"} and [Prof. Dr. Ir.
 Pieter Spronck](https://www.spronck.net/){:target="new"}.

 Before joining Tilburg University, I was a postgraduate member of the [Guilan NLP Group](https://nlp.guilan.ac.ir){:target="new"} and a part-time lecturer at the Computer Engineering Department of the [University of Guilan](https://guilan.ac.ir/en/home){:target="new"}.
 I earned my BSc and MSc degrees in Software Engineering in 2016 and 2019, respectively.
 During my master's thesis, I designed sentiment analysis models using deep learning architectures for low-resource languages, with a focus on Persian.
 I was fortunate to work under the supervision of [Dr. Seyed Abolghasem Mirroshandel](https://guilan.ac.ir/en/~mirroshandel){:target="new"}.